-The death toll from COVID-19 reached half a million people on June 28, according to a Reuters tally, a grim milestone for the global pandemic that seems to be resurgent in some countries even as other regions are still grappling with the first wave.
+The death toll from COVID-19 reached one million people on Sept.
+29, according to a Reuters tally, a grim milestone in a global pandemic that is well into its second wave in many countries.

-The respiratory illness caused by the new coronavirus has been particularly dangerous for the elderly, although other adults and children are also among the 500,000 fatalities and more than 10 million reported cases.
+The respiratory illness caused by the new coronavirus has been particularly dangerous for the elderly, although other adults and children are also among the 1 million fatalities and more than 32 million reported cases.

-On average, more than 4,700 people are dying around the world from COVID-19-linked illness every 24 hours, according to Reuters calculations based on an average from June 1 to 27.
+About 5,400 people are dying around the world from COVID-19-linked illness every 24 hours, according to Reuters calculations based on an average from Sept.
+1 to 27.

-That equates to 196 people per hour, or one person every 18 seconds.
-In the time it takes to watch a 90-minute soccer match, 293 people would have died on average.
+That equates to around 226 people per hour, or one person every 16 seconds.
+In the time it takes to watch a 90-minute soccer match, 340 people die on average.

 Someone is dying every